zionsg/status/README.md

           `DragEvent.dataTransfer.files` is accessed instead.
     + `parsing`: Client-side code in the browser prepares the payload for the `multipart/form-data` POST request, typically a `FormData` object.
-      This is not instant, as it involves running the code below which would take longer if there is a huge no. of files:
+      Browser tab and session must not be closed at this stage.
+This involves running of the sample code below which would take longer if there is a huge no. of files:

             let formData = new FormData();
             [...files].forEach((file, fileIndex) => { // file is of File type